-EKRE doubled its support from the previous elections and leader Mart Helme and his son Martin were both made ministers in the new government.
+In addition, EKRE doubled its support from the previous elections and leader Mart Helme and his son Martin were both made ministers in the new government.
 Some are concerned about the presence of EKRE in the government coalition, and their espousal of homophobia, misogyny, and white supremacy.
 For example, both the younger and elder Helme flashed white supremacist hand gestures at their swearing-in.

 Benjamin Bathke, Foreign Policy (July 18, 2019): Estonia Battles Its Elected Racists

 21votes does not necessarily agree with all of the opinions expressed in the linked articles; rather, our goal is to curate a wide range of voices.
 Furthermore, none of the individuals or organizations referenced have reviewed 21votes’ content, and their inclusion should not be taken to imply that they endorse us in any way.
 More on our approach here.

 Updated February 22, 2021